coronalabs/corona-docs/markdown/guide/monetization/monetization/index.markdown

 # Monetization Guide

-This guide will help you navigate options for monetization in <nobr>Corona-built</nobr> apps.
+This guide will help you navigate options for monetization.

 <div class="guides-toc">